garrett-sutton/garrett-sutton.github.io/_drafts/fmla-with-gwen.md

 ### week 2
 This was the last week before Gwen went to daycare.
-I was really only on my own with her for 3 days becasue Grace worked from home on Monday and Friday (only worked half day on
+I was only on my own with her for 3 days because Grace worked from home on Monday and Friday (only worked half a day on
 Friday too).
 I feel like I was more confident about this week, but I wouldn't say it went "smoother."
 Based on my phone notes, I tried to stretch her food a bit longer and keep her awake until she was definitely tired.
-I had lower expectations on what I wanted to get done this week though.
+I had lower expectations of what I wanted to get done this week though.
 I think we still made it out for a few walks that helped her get some sleep later in the day.